phooobs/PowerToys/qmkkeymaps/rot13/readme.md

-# The default Preonic layout - largely based on the Planck's
+# A simple Keymap for the Preonic with the raise key toggles ROT13 Encryption.